basilesimon/bsfr/content/weeknotes/weeknotes-35.md

 ---
 date: "2021-05-28T00:00:00Z"
-published: false
+draft: true
-title: 'Touch-and-go week - weeknotes #35'
+title: "Touch-and-go week - weeknotes #35"
 ---

 Bit of a special week which was all, as per the headline, touch-and-go.
 Monday was a public holiday in Germany, then my partner and I alternated looking after the little one during the afternoons as our nanny was off.
 Throw in an occasional errand and a walk-in doctor's appointment and you've got a rather weird week!